hanabi/hanabi.github.io/docs/level-23.md

 ### Unnecessary Moves with Known Trash --> Ignition

 - If **known trash** is used as clue target, the "extra" thing is an *Ignition*.
 The *Ignition* must be Bob, unless Alice had a very good reason not to let Bob give the clue, similar to how *Double Ignition* works.
+- Note that performing a *Unnecessary Trash Chop Move* is explicitly illegal, since that move would be indistinguishable from a *Chop Move Ignition*.

 #### Example 1 - An Unnecessary Trash Push (with Ignition)